Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Kind of a hard day.
 It was a Sunday and I let myself rest, relax and not work that hard.
 Feeling ok.

+### Day 3: April 27, 2020 (merging_tables.py)

+**Today's Progress**: I finished the merging tables problem.
+For testing it I used pytest.
+I also started with the next week’s content, hashing!
+I also start playing with pandas and JSON APIs.
+Tomorrow I’ll give it another peek.

+**Thoughts:** Feeling ok.
+Normal routinary day.